A virtual private network (VPN) enhances your online security and privacy. But at what cost?

 - You can now run a few more experiments.
 Connect to VPN servers that are further and further away.
 You should notice a pattern where the remoteness of a server causes more speed drops.

-You can now try to see if your ISP is throttling your internet.
+You can now test if your ISP (Internet Service Provider) is throttling your internet.

 - First off, try using Netflix’s Fast.com test without a VPN.
 Then switch the VPN on and see if there’s a difference;

 - Want to see if your ISP is blocking other services?
 Download the free Wehe speed test app, which can run a variety of tests.
 Wehe is a university-sponsored project.
 This app helps them with their research into net neutrality violations.